Winter-On-Mars/luamake/README.md

 ### `pre_exec`
 List of strings that will be run in the shell before any of the files are compiled
-    I honestly haven't personally found a use for this, but I'm sure one *probably* exists, so I added it
+  * I honestly haven't personally found a use for this, but I'm sure one *probably* exists, so I added it

 ### `post_exec`
-List of strings that will be run after all of the files are compiled (includng the output binary)
+List of strings that will be run after all of the files are compiled (including the output binary)
-    Helpful for running the program afterwards after it finishes
+  * Helpful for running the program afterwards after it finishes

 # Expected Project Layout
 ```